vishwakarma13/vishwakarma13/README.md

 # Hello World!
 I'm Vaibhav 👋

-### Aspiring Web Developer
+### Web Developer

-I am currently on an exciting journey to become a Web Developer.
-I am passionate about learning Javascript and I believe in building projects to solidify my understanding.

-This portfolio is a live record of my learning and progress!
+My JavaScript Development Portfolio.
+I believe in learning by doing.
+This is where I design, code, and deploy projects that demonstrate my growing proficiency as a Web Developer.

 ---

-## 📚 What I am Currently Learning
+## 📚 Technologies

 | Topic / Technology | Status | Learning Resources |
 | :--- | :--- | :--- |